 Brooks helped lead Belmont to its finest season in the program's NCAA history in 2017-18, and in so doing, orchestrated one of the greatest head coaching debuts in the history of college basketball.
 His 31 wins are tied for the second-most ever by a true first-year head coach in NCAA history.

 In 2017-18, the Bruins went 31-4 – highlighted by non-conference victories over Vanderbilt, Gonzaga and Florida Gulf Coast – to earn national Top 25 rankings from the Associated Press and USA Today Coaches' polls and secure a third consecutive NCAA Tournament appearance.
 In fact, Belmont's 111-74 victory at Vanderbilt represented the most points ever scored against the Commodore women's basketball program.

 Remarkably, Belmont ranked top 50 nationally in 21 statistical categories - including third in 3-point field goals made and seventh in scoring margin - and ranked first in the OVC in 19 statistical categories.

-Brooks' decorated triumvirate of seniors - Sally McCabe, Kylee Smith and Sierra Jones - graduated as the winningest class in program history.
+Brooks' decorated triumvirate of seniors following his first season - Sally McCabe, Kylee Smith and Sierra Jones - graduated as the winningest class in program history.
 McCabe, the OVC's career blocked shot leader, received the OVC Steve Hamilton Sportsmanship Award and NCAA Woman of the Year nomination for her contributions on and off the court, while Smith was named CoSIDA Academic All-America and Tennessee Sports Writers Association (TSWA) Women's Basketball Player of the Year.